ahm3dhany/IDS-Evasion/README.md

 ![awk_no_of_lines](screenshots/FTP_login/awk_no_of_lines.png)

 ..
-Then we will expect an alert from *rule #1* for every unsuccessful login attempt (i.e.19 alerts) and an alert from rule #2 for every 5 unsuccessful login attempts (i.e. 3 alerts because INTEGER_DIVISION(19/5)=3) occur within the determined threshold (i.e. 5 minutes):
+Then we will expect an alert from *rule #1* for every unsuccessful login attempt (i.e.19 alerts) and an alert from *rule #2* for every 5 unsuccessful login attempts (i.e. 3 alerts because INTEGER_DIVISION(19/5)=3) occur within the determined threshold (i.e. 5 minutes):

 ![powershell_snort_detect_ftp](screenshots/FTP_login/powershell_snort_detect_ftp.png)

-Snort generates the same alerts if we used hydra:
+Snort generates the same alerts if we used Hydra:

 ![hydra](screenshots/FTP_login/hydra.png)

 ![powershell_snort_detect_hydra](screenshots/FTP_login/powershell_snort_detect_hydra.png)

 Notice that if we tried the same method with ssh_login module (i.e. write a rule to detect unsuccessful SSH login attempts), it will not work.
-The reason is that FTP sends the packets in plain text while the packets sent by SSH are encrypted (except for first few packets until the two parties agreed to the key as Diffie–Hellman key exchange algorithm) .
+The reason is that FTP sends the packets in *plain text* while the packets sent by SSH are *encrypted* (except for first few packets until the two parties agreed to the key as *Diffie–Hellman* key exchange algorithm).
-Using Wireshark to examine packets sent from the target FTP service (using "ip.dst==192.168.1.14/32 and ip.src==192.168.1.143/32 and tcp.port eq 21" filter to narrow our search):
+Using Wireshark to examine packets sent from the target FTP service (using `ip.dst==192.168.1.14/32 and ip.src==192.168.1.143/32 and tcp.port eq 21` *filter* to narrow our search):

 ![ftp](screenshots/FTP_login/ftp.png)
 ![ftp_331](screenshots/FTP_login/ftp_331.png)
 ![ftp_530](screenshots/FTP_login/ftp_530.png)

-Note that all the packets are in clear text.
+Note that all the packets are in *clear text*.

-Using Wireshark to examine packets sent from The target SSH service (using "ip.dst==192.168.1.14/32 and ip.src==192.168.1.143/32 and tcp.port eq 22" filter to narrow our search):
+Using Wireshark to examine packets sent from The target SSH service (using `ip.dst==192.168.1.14/32 and ip.src==192.168.1.143/32 and tcp.port eq 22` *filter* to narrow our search):

 ![ssh](screenshots/FTP_login/ssh.png)
 ![ssh_D.H.](screenshots/FTP_login/ssh_D.H.png)